nicohlr/ipychart/docs/docs/user_guide/charts.md

 <charts-scatter/>

-You can choose this type for your chart by setting the `kind` argument to `'scatter
+You can choose this type of chart by setting the `kind` argument to `'scatter

 <p style="font-size:1.35rem;font-weight:600;line-height:1.25!important;margin-bottom:0;padding-top:4.6rem;margin-top:-3.1rem">Dataset properties</p>